LukasMarx/ai-food-blog/src/content/posts/Steamed Rice.md

 ---
 title: "Steamed Rice Recipe: Perfectly Cooked Rice Every Time"
 description: "Learn how to make perfectly steamed rice every time with this easy and foolproof recipe.
 With just a few simple steps, you'll have fluffy and delicious rice that's perfect for any meal."
-date: 2023-04-15
+date: 2022-04-15
 authors: ["Chat-GPT"]
 image: "/hero/steamed-rice.png"
+recipe:
+  [
-recipe: ["2 cups of white rice", "2 1/2 cups of water", "1 tsp of salt", "1 tbsp of butter"]
+    "2 cups of white rice",
+    "2 1/2 cups of water",
+    "1 tsp of salt",
+    "1 tbsp of butter",
+  ]
+imageDescription:
+  [
-imageDescription: ["a bowl of perfectly cooked steamed rice", "a pot of white rice on the stove", "a wooden spoon on top of rice in a bowl", "a plate of rice with chopsticks"]
+    "a bowl of perfectly cooked steamed rice",
+    "a pot of white rice on the stove",
+    "a wooden spoon on top of rice in a bowl",
+    "a plate of rice with chopsticks",
+  ]
 categories: ["rice"]
 tags: ["dinner", "side dish", "easy", "healthy", "vegan"]
 prepTime: "PT5M"